khuship2005/specially-abled-Network-System/README.md

 # Getting Started:
 To run this project on your local machine, follow these steps:

 Prerequisites:
-- Make sure you have XAMPP installed on your computer.
+1. Make sure you have XAMPP installed on your computer.
-- Ensure you have PHP installed and configured properly.
+2. Ensure you have PHP installed and configured properly.
+3. Create a database named 'registration' with a table named 'users'.

 Installation:
 1. Clone the repository: git clone https://github.com/khuship2005/specially-abled-Network-System.git
 2. Navigate to the cloned repository and copy the project folder.
 3. Paste the project folder into the htdocs directory of your web server.

 Running the Project
 1. Start your web server i.e. Apache and MySQL.
 2. Open a web browser and navigate to http://localhost/your-project-folder/homepage.php

-# Features
+# Features:
 1. Job Opportunities
 2. Government Scheme
 3. Sign Language Tutorial Module
+4. User Account Management: Secure login and logout functionality to access personalized job and scheme details.

 # Execution:
 Visit "http://localhost/folder_name/homepage.php" on web browser to access the web appliaction.